Parangtritis

 Parangtritis Beach (Pantai Parangtritis, ꦥꦱꦶꦱꦶꦂꦥꦫꦁꦠꦿꦶꦠꦶꦱ꧀) is a tourist beach on the southern coast of Java, in the Bantul Regency within the Special Region of Yogyakarta, Indonesia.
-There is a road to the area which is about 30 km south of the city of Yogyakarta.
+There is a road to the area which is about 30 km (19 miles) south of the city of Yogyakarta.
 This beach is located south of Parangkusumo Beach, which is also a mainstay of tourism in Bantul Regency.
 This beach is often visited by local and foreign tourists.

 Facilities and attractions

 Quite large crowds of mainly local tourists visit Parangtritis over weekends and at holidays.
 Larger tourist buses as well as various types of cheaper minibuses ply the route to the beach from Yogyakarta.
 There are local tourist facilities at Parangtritis including parking arrangements, modest hotels which provide visitors with places to change and shower, and small restaurants.
 Often small ponies or horse-drawn carts can be hired for rides along the beach.
 Tourists also visit some of the various caves and springs in the cliffs and hills near Parangtritis, such as the Tapan cave and the Beji spring, which are quite close to the beach.